 Carrying personal liability insurance is not compulsory in Germany.
 However, we highly recommend that you purchase one.
 It protects you against liability for causing injury to others or damaging their property, such as a rental apartment, a laboratory, or your university institute, to include even the loss of keys, for example.
 These policies typically cost between EUR 30 to EUR 80 per year, depending on your family status.

 Personal liability policies are available from banks, insurance companies or online, where you can find up-to-date price comparisons (use Versicherungsvergleich as a search term).
-Your contact person at the Office of International Affairs can also provide application forms and answer any questions you may have.
+Your contact person at the International Office can also provide application forms and answer any questions you may have.